alexandrebarachant/muse-lsl/README.md

 ### Setting Up a Stream

 The easiest way to get Muse data is to use Muse LSL directly from the command line.
-Use the `-h` flag to get a comprehensive list of all commands and options
+Use the `-h` flag to get a comprehensive list of all commands and options.

+*Note: if you run into any issues, first check out out [Common Issues](#common-issues) and then the [Issues](https://github.com/alexandrebarachant/muse-lsl/issues) section of this repository*

 To print a list of available muses: